UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 - Roll-over saving throws.
 - Weapon damage is d6 unless otherwise noted.

-When you have advantage on a roll, roll two dice instead of one and take the better result.
-When you have disadvantage on a roll, roll two dice instead of one and take the worse result.
+When a character has advantage on a roll, roll two dice instead of one and take the better result.
+When a character has disadvantage on a roll, roll two dice instead of one and take the worse result.

 ## Experience \& Advancement
 Pick a class.
-You start at 1st level with 0 experience points (XP), d6 HP, and 3d6x10 coins.
-You gain 1 XP for every coin that you spend on carousing, partying, donating, gambling, or other pursuits without material reward.
+Start at 1st level with 0 experience points (XP), d6 HP, and 3d6x10 coins.
+Gain 1 XP for every coin spent on carousing, partying, donating, gambling, or other pursuits without material reward.
 Slaying monsters may award XP as well, but this is significantly more dangerous and less rewarding than stealing treasure.

-When you gain a level, roll all of your hit dice (HD).
+When a character gains a level, roll all of their hit dice (HD).
 They are d6.
-If the sum of dice rolled is greater than your current maximum HP, the sum becomes your new maximum HP.
-If it is equal to or less than your current HP, gain +1 HP instead.
+If the sum of dice rolled is greater than their current maximum HP, the sum becomes their new maximum HP.
+If it is equal to or less than their current HP, gain +1 HP instead.
 HD for player characters and monsters are always d6.

 ## Fighter
 **Weapons** Any
 **Armor** Any
-**Name Level** When they reach 9th level, they become a Lord (or Lady) and can build a stronghold to attract subjects.
+**Name Level** When they reach 9th level, they become a Lord (or Lady) and can rule over a manor and its subjects.
 **Cleave** Upon slaying an enemy, a fighter may immediately make an additional attack against an enemy within reach.
 **Shields Shall be Splintered** A fighter may allow his shield to be cast aside to negate all damage from an attack.